-- The drops are easy to take – you have to place them under your tongue.
+- The liquid amino acid drops are easy to take – you have to place them under your tongue.

-- During this diet, you are asked to drink lots of water, which is always a good weight loss strategy.
+- During this liquid amino diet, you are asked to drink lots of water, which is always a good weight loss strategy.

 - The company has a diabetes program, so you can go on the diet even if you suffer from this condition.
 Some of the amino acids are proven effective for controlling diabetes.

-- The amino acids in the formula support muscle growth, which in turn support fat burn.
+- The liquid amino acid varieties in the formula support muscle growth, which in turn support fat burn.